 Recent exhibitions include Too Cute!
 Sweet is About to Get Sinister, curated by Rachel Maclean, Birmingham Museum and Art Gallery (2019), Rachel Maclean: The Lion and The Unicorn, National Gallery, London (2018), Annual Commission, Zabludowicz Collection (2018), Spite Your Face in Chiesa Santa Caterina, Alchemy Film and Arts Scotland+Venice (2017), Wot u : – ) about?, HOME, Manchester and Tate Britain (2016), We Want Data!, Artpace San Antonio, Texas (2016), British Art Show 8 (2015), Ok, You’ve Had Your Fun, Casino Luxembourg (2015), Please, Sir…, Rowing, London (2014), The Weepers, Comar, Mull (2014) and Happy & Glorious, CCA, Glasgow (2014).

 Rachel Maclean: Cutting Up the Canon of Art History

 Rachel Maclean: Cutting Up the Canon of Art History 13:12 mins

 The male gaze, misogyny, porn.
 Rachel Maclean discusses issues surrounding female identity in the history of art as tackled in her film ‘Make Me Up’.

-Myth, National Identity and Power in the work of Rachel Maclean 11:13 mins
+Rachel Maclean: Myth, National Identity and Power 11:13 mins

 Rachel Maclean explores the playful ways her video art questions contemporary politics.